jamesadcock/metis/README.md

 # Metis

-Metis is a machine learning library for JavaScript that focuses configurability and performance.
-If a graphics card is available, Metis harnesses its power to significantly improve training speed.
-It strives to offer an intuitive API, complemented by comprehensive and easy-to-follow documentation.
+Metis is a machine learning library built in TypeScript, crafted to make the world of machine learning accessible and engaging.
+Designed with learners in mind, Metis unveils the core concepts of machine learning without relying on external libraries, giving you a hands-on understanding of how everything truly works.
+Each function includes clear explanations, demystifying the "magic" behind machine learning and empowering you to build a strong foundation in this transformative field!

 ## Local Development